Quick links to self help

-WHAT IS A ERP LABEL?
+WHAT IS AN ERP LABEL?

-The Erp – Energy related products – Label tells you how efficiently a boiler (or another appliance like a fridge or a washing machine) uses energy.
-It's designed to help you choose the right appliance and pay less in energy bills.
+The Erp – Energy-related products – Label tells you how efficiently a boiler (or another appliance like a fridge or a washing machine) uses energy.
+It’s designed to help you choose the right appliance and pay less in energy bills.
 The label rates products from A+++ to G. A+++ is the most efficient boiler you can get.
 It also tells you how loud the appliance is in decibels and how much heat it outputs in kilowatts.
 All of the boilers we use are rated A for efficiency.

-HOW DO YOU READ A BOILER?
+HOW DO I READ A BOILER?

-To check your boiler's pressure, you need to locate the pressure gauge on your boiler.
+To check your boiler’s pressure, you need to locate the pressure gauge on your boiler.
 If there is the correct amount of pressure in your system, the needle should be between 1 and 2 bar.
-This area is usually designated in green.
+This area is usually designated green.
 Below 1 and greater than 2 is in red, indicating critical zones.

 WHAT IS CONDENSING TECHNOLOGY?

-Changes to government legislation and technology advances in boiler design has driven boiler designs to condense to ensure as much heat as possible is converted into useful heat for your home.
+Changes to government legislation and technology advances in boiler design have driven boiler designs to condense to ensure as much heat as possible is converted into useful heat for your home.
 By condensing, your boiler will ensure at least 90p in every £1 you spend on gas or oil will be converted into heat for your home comfort.

 WHAT IS CONDENSATE?

-Along with heat, when gas or oil is burned within your boiler condensation is also created.
+Along with the heat, when gas or oil is burned within your boiler condensation is also created.
 This can be seen in the gases which plume out from the boiler, something that is especially noticeable in cold weather.
-However in addition to this condensate being discharged in the air, condensate also collects inside the boiler and is drained away either inside or outside your home.
+However, in addition to this condensate being discharged in the air, condensate also collects inside the boiler and is drained away either inside or outside your home.
 This is safe and nothing to worry about.

-However if your condensate pipe has not been terminated according to our installation guidelines, there is a chance it could freeze in severe weather conditions.
-Please contact your installer in this instance or see here for advice on how to rectify this yourself
+However, if your condensate pipe has not been terminated according to our installation guidelines, there is a chance it could freeze in severe weather conditions.
+Please contact your installer in this instance or see here for advice on how to rectify this yourself.

-WHAT IS THE FLOW RATE?
+WHAT IS FLOW RATE?

 Quoted for Combi boilers, a flow rate represents how many litres of hot water comes out of the tap in a minute.
 Your flow rate is determined by the amount (and pressure) of water that is entering your property from the water main and the ability of the boiler to heat that water to the temperature you have set.
 The more powerful a boiler is (represented in kW), the faster the boiler will be able to heat the water coming into your home.

-However it is important to recognise a high kW output will not always increase your flow rate.
+However, it is important to recognise a high kW output will not always increase your flow rate.
 If you have 10 litres per minute coming into your property, you will only be able to receive 10 litres per min of hot water.
-For example having a boiler that has a maximum flow rate of 14 litres per min will not increase the amount of hot water you receive, if you only have 10 litres per min coming into your boiler.
+For example, having a boiler that has a maximum flow rate of 14 litres per min will not increase the amount of hot water you receive, if you only have 10 litres per min coming into your boiler.

 WHAT IS GAS SAFE ACCREDITATION?